Tax-Credits & Incentives

 Congress extended the $300 federal tax credit for the purchase of a wood or pellet stove or boiler in 2014.
 For more information about how to claim the tax credit, click here

 2012 & 2013 - $300 tax credit for wood and pellet biomass heaters

 Taxpayers are entitled to a $300 tax credit for the purchase of wood and pellet stoves or biomass boilers and furnaces.
 The only conditions are that the equipment be at least 75% efficient and purchased in 2012 or 2013 and the taxpayer has not claimed an aggregate of more than $500 in previous years for this tax credit.

 On January 1, 2013, Congress passed a bill addressing parts of the Fiscal Cliff, and it included a reinstatement of the $300 tax credit for biomass heaters.
 The provision allows taxpayers to receive a tax credit for the full cost of the equipment and installation up to $300 for stoves bought in 2013 and is retroactive.
 Manufacturers became accustomed to ignoring the 75% efficient eligibility criteria, using various loopholes and industry guidance to subvert the intention of limiting the credit to higher efficiency stoves.

 Many websites say that the credit is only for 10% of the purchase price, up to $300, but this is incorrect.
 Biomass stoves are a "residential energy property expenditure" that receive credit under section 25C(a)(2).
-For more information, see
+For more information, Click here

 In addition to the purchase price, consumers can include the cost of professional installation which is important to the proper and safe operation of biomass stoves.

 2011 Biomass Appliance Tax Credit Slashed: One-year extension reduces cap from $1,500 to $300 and makes it harder to qualify